thatliuser/palette/README.md

 # palette

-A Rust app meant to replace Canvas, with less waiting for load times using caching.
+A Firefox extension designed to make using Canvas more efficient.